inclement/inclem.net/content/180715-p4arevamp.rst

-be that these might potentially be somewhat unified if python-for-android were flexible enough to work for all of them without being very heavy (one thing they have in common is stripping out a lot of stuff), avoiding duplication of effort and making it easier for any new projects to get started - though I should note that this is my vague dream and depends of course on interest from anyone else involved, and on python-for-android actually being made fit for this purpose.
+be that these might potentially be somewhat unified if python-for-android were flexible enough to work for all of them without being very heavy (one thing they have in common is stripping out a lot of stuff).
+This would hopefully avoid duplication of effort and make it easier for any new projects to get started - though I should note that this is my vague dream and depends of course on interest from anyone else involved, and on python-for-android actually being made fit for this purpose.

 To this end, the revamp project has several major goals: